 Versatility and ease of control

-Fiber handheld laser welder features a unique double wobble design of the welding gun.
+Fiber laser welder handheld features a unique double wobble design of the welding gun.
 It has different nozzles with different angles to apply to various uses like standard welding, laser cutting, wire-feed welding, and corner welding.
-This makes the fiber handheld laser welder versatile enough for your welding tasks.
+This makes the fiber laser welding machine versatile enough for your welding tasks.
 You can easily control the laser gun because it is lightweight and comfortable to hold with one hand.
 The welding gun replaces the traditional fixed light path making it more flexible and convenient in achieving lengthy laser welding.

 The greatest advantage of the handheld laser welding machine is its Laser Intelligent Application System which enables it to have six welding modes to choose from.
 The control circuit uses the DC24V low voltage control and has a nice and durable lifetime.
 The adjustable motor frequency controls the speed of laser focal up to 460 circles per second.
 It is suitable for welding all workpieces with larger materials having irregular shapes and complex welding seams.

 Because the laser working gas can be set to close or open from the touch screen, it prevents the burnout of a protective lens compared with a traditional handheld welding head.
 This makes the fiber handheld laser welding machine’s head more durable.

 While small in design, the fiber handheld laser has an electro-optical conversion efficiency above 35%.
 By purchasing this machine, you get a cost-effective laser welding machine that is far superior to other types of lasers like MIG at the same power.
 Besides performing handheld laser welding operations, you can also use it for drilling, high precision welding, and mold repair through the later erection platform.